evaylu/comp20-ylu/duckhunt/README.md

-This program is a modified, playable JavaScript version of Duck Hunt game, and will be playabe on the web browser.
+This program is a modified, playable JavaScript version of Duck Hunt game, and will be playable on the web browser.

 So far I finished Part I of the program Duck Hunt.